luftkode/plotinator3000/README.md

 ```

 Will run the release pipeline on pull request, then you can open a PR and develop/fix/test the release pipeline.

+#### Web app deployment

+Currently done on Firebase because it is easy and free for static websites which is what this app compiles to.
+Long term deployment is undecided and the web app is more of an after thought, `Plotinator3000` works best as a native app.